scollins83/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 **Gray-scale applied to original image:**
 ![alt text][gray_scale_only]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+Instead of applying gray-scale since it appeared to make the accuracy score worse, I just normalized the image data to elimnate outlier pixel values and to make sure the pixel values have a zero mean and equal variance.

+**Normalization applied to original image:**
+![alt_text][normal_preprocess]

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.